Marcoge/24h-helper/README.md

 - Driver list can be reordered at any time.
 - Driver order will be taken into account when calculating total times.
 - Add stints with the floating fab in the lower right corner.
-- There are currently no sanity checks for overlapping stints or stints that have a negative duration.
+- There are no sanity checks for overlapping stints or stints that have a negative duration.
 - Dark mode can be enabled by button in the upper right corner.
-- The electron version is not signed.
+- The electron version is not signed (meaning Windows will warn the user when starting the application).

 ## Rules
 The rules implemented for total driving time and delta between drivers are according to the latest ruleset for the Grimma 24 hour kart race.

-- The delta of time spent on track for drivers 1 through 5 must not be greater than one (1) hour.
-Drivers 6 and following are not taken into consideration for this calculation.
+- The delta of time spent on track for drivers 1 through 4 must not be greater than one (1) hour.
+Drivers 5 and following are not taken into consideration for this calculation.
+- No driver may drive more than six (6) hours.
-- Time spent driving heavy turns must be at least four (4) hours.
+- Time spent driving heavy turns must be at least six (6) hours.

 ## Development